mstksg/inCode/copy/entries/path-integral-intro.md

 ### Path Integral Formulation

-The answer is a bit obvious, actually.
+The answer is a bit simple, actually.

-Instead of saying "the object will chose the path with the least action", we say **the object chooses a random path, with probability depending on the action**.
-That is, again, if an electron is shot from point A to point B, the electron picks a random path from point A to point B.  It is a *weighted random choice* based on the action of each path --- if Path $\alpha$ has lower action than Path $\beta$, the electron will pick path $\alpha$ more often than path $\beta$.
+Instead of saying "the object will chose the path with the least action", we say **the object chooses a random path, choosing lower-action paths more often**.
+That is, if an electron is shot from point A to point B, the electron picks a random path from point A to point B.  It is a *weighted random choice* based on the action of each path --- if Path $\alpha$ has lower action than Path $\beta$, the electron will pick path $\alpha$ more often than path
+$\beta$.

-There are some small technical differences, but the fundamental principle remains the same.
+There are some small technical differences (the process of calculating the action is slightly different), but the fundamental principle remains the same.

 So say we have an electron floating around a hydrogen atom.
 We know it is at point A at time $t_0$, and point B at time $t_1$.
 What path did the electron take to get there?

 Simple: We don't know.
 But we can say that it *probably* took the path with the least action.
-It *could have also* taken the path with the second to least action...just slightly less likely.
+It *could have also* taken the path with the *second to least* action...but that's just slightly less likely.
 It *probably did not* take the path with the greatest action...but who knows, it might have.
 It's like it rolls a dice to determine which path it goes on, but the dice is weighted so that lower-action paths are rolled more often than higher-action paths.

 The electron *wants* to take the lowest-action path...but sometimes decides not to.
 Sometimes fails.